Cheshire (character): Dawn of DC

 In the Detective Comics arc "Batman: Outlaw", Jade is shown living in Gotham.
 She is confronted by her daughter, Lian, who seeks answers as to why Jade had abandoned her.
 Jade reveals that she feared motherhood had made her weak, preventing her from continuing her mercenary life, to which Lian argues that this mindset is due to Jade being abandoned by her family when she was a child and being taught to kill and destroy from an early age.
 Therefore, Lian points out that Jade pushes people away because she thinks she doesn't deserve them.
 After this confrontation, Lian asks Jade to join her and Catwoman's cause to save Batman from the Orghams, a family who seeks to publicly execute him.
 Jade agrees to help her and reconciles with her daughter, hugging her.
 Jade and Lian were responsible for rescuing the citizens who were locked away in the tunnels underneath Gotham.
 In the tunnels Jade and Lian fought several soldiers hired by the Orghams and Jade stated to Lian that she would never abandon her again.
 Once Batman's body had been recovered by Catwoman, Jade helped carry the body to the docks of Gotham City and out of the hands of the Orghams.

 In Joshua Williamson's Green Arrow run, Roy Harper seeks Jade to help him find Lian, who had been time-displaced by Amanda Waller alongside Green Arrow and Connor Hawke.
 Jade agrees to help him and Black Canary save Lian, Connor, and Green Arrow.
 Upon finding Waller's underwater safehouse, both Jade and Roy were gunned down and possibly killed by Waller.
 Jade survived but Waller imprisoned her and held her hostage to force Roy to work for her.
 Oliver Queen eventually secretly cut a deal to work for Waller, which appeared to include her agreeing to release Roy and leave the rest of Team Arrow alone.
 Roy and Lian broke into the secret prison where Cheshire was being held and freed her, returning to Arrow island.

-During the Absolute Power event, Jade goes into hiding with Green Arrow after Waller unleashes an army of Amazos to drain the powers of all metahumans.
+During the Absolute Power storyline, Jade goes into hiding with Green Arrow after Waller unleashes an army of Amazos to drain the powers of all metahumans.
 Cheshire attempts to get in contact with Professor Ivo, the original creator of Amazo, as he may know of a weakness that the new Amazos had.
-However, by the time they catch up to Ivo, he has been captured by Bright, one of Waller's agents.
+By the time they catch up to Ivo, he has been captured by Bright, one of Waller's agents.